semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

 ## 3.3 Deployment strategy

 We begin with a look at deploying the monorepo services as separate applications on Heroku.
-Later on, we'll see how to incorporate a staging step to run tests on a live environment before deployment occurs.
+Later on, as we gain confidence, we’ll incorporate a staging step to run tests on a live environment.

-In other words, we're going to create three apps, one for each service.
+In short, we're going to create three apps, one for each service.

 | Service | App Name         | Service URL                    |
 |---------|------------------|--------------------------------|